lunaprise/Lunaprise/README.md

 https://github.com/lunaprise/Lunaprise/blob/main/Lunagram%20Specifications%202.pdf

-Open the link and donwload by clicking the arrow button on the right, so you can access the full original file.
-Please note, GitHub is not displaying some of the bacgkround images on its interface, thus it is best to download.
+Open the link and download by clicking the arrow button on the right, so you can access the full original file.
+Please note, GitHub is not displaying some of the background images on its interface, thus it is best to download.

 Additional content: https://docs.google.com/presentation/d/1hauHUDtHvXVzF1bfsT54H6fpvNwSfgfA/edit?usp=drivesdk&ouid=101025432785951918263&rtpof=true&sd=true